gramineproject/gramine/Documentation/devel/performance.rst

 Exitless feature
 ----------------

-Graphene supports the Exitless (or Switchless) feature – it trades off CPU cores for faster OCALL execution.
+Gramine supports the Exitless (or Switchless) feature – it trades off CPU cores for faster OCALL execution.
 More specifically, with Exitless, enclave threads do not exit the enclave on OCALLs but instead busy wait for untrusted helper threads which perform OCALLs (system calls) on their behalf.
-Untrusted helper threads are created at Graphene start-up and burn CPU cycles busy waiting for requests for OCALLs from enclave threads (untrusted helper threads periodically sleep if there have been no OCALL requests for a long time to save some CPU cycles).
+Untrusted helper threads are created at Gramine start-up and burn CPU cycles busy waiting for requests for OCALLs from enclave threads (untrusted helper threads periodically sleep if there have been no OCALL requests for a long time to save some CPU cycles).